Coming Courtesy of Uncle Sam, a Carbon-Dividend Check [UPDATE 2]

 UPDATE | 5:01 PM: The Cantwell – Collins Carbon Limits and Energy for America’s Renewal (CLEAR) Act, in effect proposes what seems to be a “cap-and-trade light”.
 CO2 would still be priced but only power utilities and energy producers would be able to buy and sell (in a secondary market) these emission permits.
 There was apparently concern amongst some Senate members that the sort of massive carbon market created by a cap-and-trade could encourage fraud and market manipulations, paving the way for more financial debacle.

 Apparently, according to one source, work on CLEAR began this summer, shortly after the House passed Waxman – Markey, out of concern that there would not be 60 votes for a climate change bill with a cap-and-trade provision.

 A spokeswoman for the American Petroleum Institute tells us that they are reading the bill, declining further comment.

-The U.S. Senate is not expected to start debating its version of the climate change bill until early next year but already alternatives to the legislation’s controversial cap-and-trade provision are being floated around, the AP reports.
+The U.S. Senate is not expected to start debating its version of the climate change bill until early next year but already alternatives to the legislation’s controversial cap-and-trade provision are being floated around, .

 One proposal, just released today by Sen. Maria Cantwell, (D-Wash.), and Sen. Susan Collins, (R-Maine), would have the government sell pollution allowances to carbon-dependent industries to cut greenhouse gas emissions.
-But while in the current cap-and-trade provisions proceeds would be largely be partly reinvested to support clean energy, the Cantwell / Collins proposal would use a lot of the proceeds to send checks to every American, each check averaging about $100, to help offset the expected higher cost of energy in a carbon-constrained world.
+But while in the current cap-and-trade provisions proceeds would be largely , the Cantwell / Collins proposal would use a lot of the proceeds to send checks to every American, each check averaging about $100, to help offset the expected higher cost of energy in a carbon-constrained world.